 - Strategic commenting: Add comments only for non-obvious logic, avoiding line-by-line narration

 Solving the algorithm perfectly only to hear "Great.
-Now make this work for a billion rows" isn't random.
-Senior-level coding rounds deliberately blend into system design to test whether candidates think beyond algorithms to production reality.
+Now make this work for a billion rows" isn't a random pivot — it's planned evaluation.
+Senior-level coding rounds deliberately blend into system design to test whether you think beyond algorithms to production reality.

-These pivots evaluate your understanding of distributed systems, concurrency, caching, and streaming — skills defining staff engineers at companies like Google and Amazon.
+These pivots evaluate understanding of distributed systems, concurrency, caching, and streaming — the skills that actually define staff engineers at companies like Google and Amazon.

 Common follow-up patterns that test production thinking include: